AaronPBishop/BitGo/README.md

 * More than two of the same colored tiles placed consecutively in a row or column are not allowed

-> To play, simply launch the file in localhost and navigate to the designated port in your browser!
+> To play, run 'npm install' from the base directory, follwed by 'npm start'.
+Have fun!

 **_Note: This is an updated, React-ified version of the original BitGo.
 The original repository can be found here: https://github.com/AaronPBishop/BitGo-Original_**